Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 </br>

-### Will Implement Action and Function in our application will test it using test.http
+### Will Implement Action and Function in our application will test it using (tester.http) file
 </br>
 make changes to tester.http file for getting purchase orders and $expand as shwon below
 </br>